Liam P. Hardy: Education

-Legal career
+Career

 Upon graduation from law school, Hardy served as a law clerk to Judge Margaret A. Ryan of the United States Court of Appeals for the Armed Forces.
 He later served as a law clerk to Chief Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia, and to Justice Clarence Thomas of the Supreme Court of the United States.
 Prior to joining the United States Department of Justice, he was a litigation partner in the Washington, D.C. office of Kirkland & Ellis.
 Hardy was a Deputy Assistant Attorney General for the Office of Legal Counsel.
 He also serves as a lecturer on law at Harvard Law School, and as an adjunct professor at Notre Dame Law School.

-Court of Appeals service
+Court of appeals service

-On May 6, 2020, President Trump announced his intent to nominate Hardy to serve as a Judge of the United States Court of Appeals for the Armed Forces.
+On May 6, 2020, President Donald Trump announced his intent to nominate Hardy to serve as a judge of the United States Court of Appeals for the Armed Forces.
 On May 21, 2020, his nomination was sent to the Senate.
-President Trump nominated Hardy to the seat being vacated by Judge Margaret A. Ryan, whose term expired on July 31, 2020.
+President Trump nominated Hardy to the seat being vacated by Judge Margaret A. Ryan, whose term subsequently expired on July 31, 2020.
 On August 4, 2020, he received a hearing before the Senate Armed Services Committee.
 On September 15, 2020, his nomination was reported out of committee by a voice vote.
 On December 3, 2020, the United States Senate invoked cloture on his nomination by a 61–34 vote.
 His nomination was confirmed later that day by a 59–34 vote.
 He was sworn in on December 8, 2020.